victimofleisure/Sloganeer/README.md

 The slogans file is a plain text file file containing the slogans to be displayed.
 Each non-blank line of the file is interpreted as a single slogan.
 For multi-line slogans, use tabs to create line breaks.
 Tab characters found within a slogan are replaced with newlines.

 The slogans file must be in either ANSI or UTF-8 format.
 To use non-ANSI characters, UTF-8 format is strongly recommended.
 UTF-8 supports nearly all languages including Chinese, Japanese, Arabic, and Hindi.

+### Transitions

+* scroll from left to right
+* scroll from right to left
+* scroll from top to bottom
+* scroll from bottom to top
+* reveal or cover from left to right
+* reveal or cover from top to bottom
+* reveal or cover one letter at a time
+* fade to or from background color
+* scale horizontally
+* scale vertically
+* scale both axes
+* reveal or cover with tiles